theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/licensing.md

 ---

 A demo license is automatically installed with the installation of ERPConnect.<br>
-A regular license is provided in the [costumer portal - My Theobald Software](https://my.theobald-software.com/) after purchasing the product.
+A regular license is provided in the [Theobald Software Customer Portal](https://my.theobald-software.com/) after purchasing the product.

 {: .box-note }
 **Note:** The standard demo license does not support working in web environments.